pyxelr/recommendations-for-engineers/README.md

 - [ShadeMap](https://shademap.app/) ← simulate sun shadows for any time and place on Earth
 - [Shadow Calculator](http://shadowcalculator.eu) ← sun shadow on Google Maps
 - [Submarine Cables](https://globe.gl/example/submarine-cables/) ← map of submarine cables
-- [Surname Maps in Europe](https://www.surnamemap.eu/) ← surname maps generator of main european countries
+- [Surname Maps in Europe](https://www.surnamemap.eu/) ← surname maps generator of main European countries
 - [The Best Time to Travel Anywhere](https://championtraveler.com/best-time-to-travel/) ← comparison of weather, number of tourists etc.
 - [The True Size Of ...](https://thetruesize.com/) ← select a country, drag it around the world map to compare its size
 - [Weather Spark](https://weatherspark.com/) ← climate reports with the weather by month, day, even hour